 Americans will spend anywhere from 40 minutes to an hour watching a TV drama like “24” or “The Good Wife,” but just seconds scanning any of the tens of commercials that support those shows.
-With that in mind, Arby’s in late May released a commercial that was 13 hours in length – more than ten times the amount necessary to eat the sandwich that would inevitably contain that protein.
+With that in mind, Arby’s in late May released a commercial about how it prepared meat that was 13 hours in length – more than ten times the amount necessary to eat the sandwich that would inevitably contain that protein.

 The ad, a look at how the fast-food emporium smoked brisket, played out only on a local MyNetwork affiliate in Duluth, Minn., but word of the stunt was enough to lure 350,000 unique visitors to a website where the average visit lasted 38 minutes, according to Matt Heath, a creative director at Publicis Groupe ad shop Fallon, which created the commercial.